awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-cookbooks-community-cookbooks.md

    cookbook "application", "5.0.0"
    ```

-   This informs Berkshelf that you want to use [application cookbook version 5\.0\.0](https://supermarket.chef.io/cookbooks/application/versions/5.0.0), which Berkshelf can access through the Chef Supermarket\.
+   This informs Berkshelf that you want to use [application cookbook version 5\.0\.0](https://supermarket.chef.io/cookbooks/application/versions/5.0.0), which Berkshelf downloads from the Chef Supermarket\.

 1. At the terminal or command prompt, run the following command from the root of the `opsworks_cookbook_demo` directory: